GoogleCloudPlatform/federated-learning/testing/README.md

 - deploy test pod to the default namespace.
 You use this test pod to perform requests against the service in the tenant namespace.
 `kubectl apply -f ./testing/test-pod.yaml -n default`

-- Verify that the pods are hosted on nodes in the main node-pool (not in the tenant node-pool) `kubectl -n default get pods -o wide`
+- Verify that the pods are hosted on nodes in the main node pool (not in the tenant node pool) `kubectl -n default get pods -o wide`

 - wait for the pod to be ready